 First, almost all credit cards have variable APRs.
 These APRs are tied to the Prime Rate.
 The Prime Rate is 3 percentage points higher than the federal funds rate, which is a rate set and changed by the Federal Open Market Committee, an organization within the Federal Reserve system.

-The Federal Open Market Committee meets periodically throughout the year to decide whether they should change the rate or keep it the same.
-If they decide to increase it by 0.25%, for example, the APRs on credit cards with variable APRs will go up by 0.25%.
-If you’re carrying big balances on credit cards, you’ll see your interest fees go up slightly even if your balance is the same.
+The Federal Open Market Committee meets periodically throughout the year to decide whether they should change the federal funds rate or keep it the same.
+If they decide to increase the rate by 0.25%, for example, the APRs on credit cards with variable APRs will go up by 0.25%.
+If you’re carrying big balances on credit cards when the Prime Rate increases, you’ll see your interest fees go up, even if your balance is the same.

 For more context on how the Prime Rate and the U.S. economy work, watch this video.